-The impact of changing diets
+The environmental impact of changing diets

-The diets of many people around the world are changing and the foods they are choosing to eat are having significant impacts on the environment.
-As the wealth and wellbeing of people in countries such as China and India increase, the diets of people there are gradually changing.
+The diets of many people around the world is changing and this is having significant impacts on the environment.
+As the wealth and wellbeing of people in countries such as China and India increases, the diets of people in those countries is gradually changing.
 With greater wealth, many people in India and China are moving from a diet based almost entirely on grains and plants to a diet with more protein from meat and dairy products.
-Food-production industries - such as the fast-food sector - are also changing to take advantage of this growing demand.
+Food production industries are also changing to meet this new and growing demand.